 Monterey is a stunningly picturesque part of the northern California coast that you absolutely can’t drive past!
 Famous for the Monterey Bay Aquarium and the abundance of wildlife that lives along the dramatic coast, there’s plenty more to Monterey.

 Nearby Carmel-by-the-Sea is the starting point of the dramatic section of the California coast known as Big Sur.
-Here you’ll find the rugged Santa Lucia Mountains abruptly jutting into the Pacific making for one of the most picturesque drives in the world including the famous Bixby Creek Bridge.
+Here you’ll find the rugged Santa Lucia Mountains abruptly jutting into the Pacific, making for one of the most picturesque drives in the world, including the famous Bixby Creek Bridge.
 The attractions of Big Sur are truly an unmissable part of a west coast road trip.

 Santa Monica, California

 One of our favorite beach cities in southern California, from the iconic Santa Monica Pier and amusement park to unbeatable beach sports, cycling, and exploring Tongva Park.
 The beautiful white sandy Santa Monica State Beach is one of the best beaches for families in California and you’ll be spoilt with a huge variety of fun museums, restaurants, and that distinct Southern California vibe!

 How have we come this far talking about a kid’s trip to Cali and missed off Disneyland!
 Found in Anaheim, which is about 26 miles southeast of Los Angeles, we’d consider it a separate side trip to the rest of LA, well worth staying on-site at one of the three incredible Disney hotels.

 San Diego, California

 You’ve made it!
 San Diego enjoys a wonderful Mediterranean climate making it the perfect spot for families looking for a relaxing beach retreat.
 Not only does San Diego have some of the best family beaches in the country, but you can also visit the acclaimed San Diego Zoo & Safari Park, the USS Midway Museum, and Balboa Park, to share just a few of this sprawling coastal city’s highlights.